Strategy11/formidable-forms/readme.txt

 * New: Add frm_modify_posted_field_value hook or adjusting a posted value.
 * UX: Don't show the style template option if the Formidable styling is turned off.
 * Fix: Always include form styling when previewing forms in the theme.

-= 4.01.02 =
-* Fix: Prevent the frm_alignright class from affecting the layout on the form builder page
-* Fix: Importing in Windows was failing and not finding the file
-* Tweak: When inserting smart default values, use a comma between values by default for checkbox fields
-* Code: Set the field classes in a more generalizable way so other areas can set a separator and exclude shortcode brackets (use data-sep=" " and data-shortcode="0" in add-ons)

-= 4.01.01 =
-* Use svgs for admin menu and admin bar so icon font doesn't need to be loaded admin-wide.
-* Optimize a few SVGs.
-* Fix: Load the css a bit earlier on the page when it isn't set to load in the header.
-This solves issues with styling ajax multi-page forms.
-* Fix: Changing settings in the styler was causing font icon not found warnings in the console.

 = 4.01 =
 * New: Prevent a flash of unstyled form when form styling is set to load only on applicable pages.